zWang64/CloudApps4Rural/README.md

 ## What we will do
 - Discuss the system design and clearly identify the requirements of each service.
 - Build the application alone with a local testing environment.
-- Explore the software and hardware implications of different types of services by analyzing profiling results
+- Explore the software and hardware implications of different types of services by analyzing profiling results.